 Legend #3: Master Canteen was named after one of Han’s family elders who was a Tailor ( In Hindi – Master for the Head Tailor) !!
 Not a Teacher !!
 Biju babu commended this ‘Master’ as he stitched him a Band-Galla Coat overnight ( an impossible feature in those olden days )!!
 (Source)

-This posh locality near CRP Square is said to be named after Indian Road Congress (IRC) Convention was held in this previously open field in BBSR in 1980s.
+This posh locality near CRP Square is said to be named after the Indian Road Congress (IRC) Convention that was held in this previously open field in BBSR in the 1980s.

-Baranga’s name (near Nandan Kanan) has been evolved from Chudanga(Garh), the fortified area made by King Chodagangadeva which itself was previously known as Sarangagarh (due to abundance of waterlilies around).
+Baranga’s name (near Nandan Kanan) has evolved from Chudanga(Garh), the fortified area made by King Chodagangadeva which itself was previously known as Sarangagarh (due to the abundance of waterlilies around).

 Chandrasekharpur said to be the largest residential locality in Asia is named after Chandrasekhar Mahadev Tempe in Patia.

 Laxmisagar is named after the lake/pond beside Chintamani Temple.
 A manmade pond with the name’ Laxmisagar’ was created by King Chodagangadeva in the name of one of his Queen Laxmivati.
 Legend says that the locality’s name has been derived its name from the tragic love story of a young girl called Laxmi and her boyfriend Sagar who lived in that locality centuries ago.
 As a matter of fact, the area started from Chintamani Temple till the govt high school in Laxmisagar.